news

 Colors of Gold

 The first question most people ask me when it comes to gold jewelry is whether yellow, white, or rose gold is “best.”
 The answer is simple: whichever you like best!
 There are certainly trends when it comes to gold.
 Rose gold was all the rage a few years ago, and now yellow gold is HOT HOT HOT.
 But none of them truly go “out of style.”
 (Honestly, gold has been in style since the ancient Egyptians, so I think we can trust it to stay that way!)
 Your fine jewelry will outlast any particular craze, so it’s best to pick what you genuinely like.
 Some colors also look great with certain stones.
 For example, I love combining yellow gold with blue sapphires, tanzanite, and emeralds, white gold with citrine and peridot, and rose gold with rubies and aquamarine.
-Certain golds also look great on certain skin tones.
-(More on all of this later.)
 Ultimately, though, it’s up to you!

 gold colors and shades